 We offer after-school and weekend activity sessions for young people aged with special education needs and disabilities.
 These are kept small enough in numbers to reduce social anxieties and fears.
 They are held in a safe and understanding environment, where our young people can be understood, accepted and have the opportunity of meeting others like themselves.
-Our young people will have the time and space to enable them to learn and develop their social and communication skills, through play with other similar children.
+Our young people will have the time and space to enable them to learn and develop their social and communication skills, through play with others.
 Most who attend will have limited opportunities to socialise, learn and have fun, as they may have been unable to join other mainstream clubs.
-We will provide an avenue for young people to reduce their social isolation, increase their self-esteem, whilst also building their self-confidence.
+We provide an avenue for young people to reduce their social isolation, increase their self-esteem, whilst also building their self-confidence.
 These also give parents the opportunity to meet, relax, have a coffee and some downtime, whilst their young people socialise, learn and play.The sessions are run by experienced/qualified DBS/safeguarded professionals, therapists, play leaders, coaches and volunteers.

 Potential Kids will also be offering small group workshop/therapy sessions for areas such as: Drama/Art/Music/Lego, which will need to be blocked booked.

 About our Founder: This project has been set up by Angela Gaughan, a mum to a child on the autistic spectrum, who realises that there is a real need for projects like this.
-She knows how hard it is to access activities for her son and wants to make a different by providing local support, which encourages and enables our young people to learn, grow and acheive.
+She knows how hard it is to access activities for her son and wants to make a different by providing local support, which encourages and enables our young people to learn, grow and achieve.